Lunarmagpie/aporia/README.md

 You have to disable whatever display manager is running as well.

 ## Usage
-To have ascii art you must put a file in `/etc/aporia/NAME.ascii`.
-Name can be whatever you want.
-It doesn't matter.
+To have ascii art you must create a file called `/etc/aporia/NAME.ascii`.
+Name should be the name of your ascii art.
-The file must follow the format of the example file `examples/luna.ascii`.
-Be careful not to make an error!

 Aporia will detect desktop environments automatically.

+### Configuration
+To configure Aporia, create a file called `/etc/aporia/config`.
+Currently the only conig option is `ascii = name`.
+See [`examples/config`](/examples/config) for more information.

 ### Adding Custom Desktop Environments
 Custom desktop environments are added as scripts.